slowdivePTG/Notes/Galactic Dynamics/Week3.md

 v_c = \sqrt{\frac{4}{3}\pi G\rho}\ r,\\
 T_c = \frac{2\pi r}{v_c} = \sqrt{\frac{3\pi}{G\rho}}.
 $$
-Another fun example is: if we dug a hole along the diameter of a homogeneous sphere, put a ball inside that hole from one end, what' the period of that ball?
+Another fun example is: if we dug a hole along the diameter of a homogeneous sphere, put a ball inside that hole from one end, what's the period of that ball?
 $$
 \ddot r = -\frac{GM(<r)}{r^2} = -\frac{4}{3}\pi G\rho \ r
 $$